Wagatha Christie: Dispute

+Litigation

-Libel trial
+Proceedings and trial

 In June 2020, Vardy commenced action in the English High Court to sue Rooney for defamation.
 Defamation and libel cases are often not brought to the High Court; lawyers often advise against taking such cases to court because the reputational loss for the complainant is often high.
-At a preliminary High Court hearing on 19 November 2020, Justice Warby found Rooney had used defamatory words about Vardy.
+At a preliminary High Court hearing on 19 November 2020, Mr. Justice Warby found Rooney had used defamatory words about Vardy.
 Neither Rooney nor Vardy were at the court.

 Vardy argued that the accusation over her Instagram account was false.
 Following the earlier ruling, it was Rooney's onus to prove Vardy was responsible for leaking stories to The Sun or to convince the judge that publication of the allegation was in the public interest.
-Rooney testified that she offered several out of court settlements.
+Rooney testified that she offered several out-of-court settlements.

 The trial commenced on 10 May 2022.
 During the proceedings, Rooney requested documents related to The Sun publisher News Group Newspapers and four The Sun journalists.
-The judge Justice Steyn allowed Vardy to use written summaries from these journalists as part of the case.
+The judge Mrs. Justice Steyn allowed Vardy to use written summaries from these journalists as part of the case.